jtbnz/pyVoltello/README.md

 To run this project, you need to create a `secrets.py` file in the root directory of the project.
 This file will store your API token.
 Follow these steps:

 1. Create a new file named `secrets.py` in the root directory.
-2. Add the following line to the `secrets.py` file:
+2. Add the following lines to the `secrets.py` file:

     ```python
     # secrets.py
     API_TOKEN = "YOUR_API_TOKEN"
+    CUSTOMER_ID = "YOUR CUSTOMER ID"
+    UTILITY_ID = "YOUR UTILITY ID"
     ```

 3. Replace `"YOUR_API_TOKEN"` with your actual API token.